 -

 Early PhD submissions.
 These are aimed at students in the early stages of their PhD, who have already settled on a research area but have no publications that are core to their PhD and who are looking for early feedback on how to continue their PhD.
-Accepted submissions outlining the topic of the PhD dissertation will appear as two-page summaries in the proceedings.
+Accepted submissions outlining the topic of the PhD dissertation will appear as two-page summaries in the proceedings (with one additional page permitted for references only).
 Students will be invited to present a poster at the symposium and may have the opportunity to give a short talk to the symposium attendees, depending on the available time.

 -

 Late PhD submissions.
 These are aimed at students who already have results that they wish to present at the symposium.
-Accepted submissions outlining the topic of the PhD dissertation and the obtained results will appear as four-page summaries in the proceedings.
+Accepted submissions outlining the topic of the PhD dissertation and the obtained results will appear as four-page summaries in the proceedings (with one additional page permitted for references only).
 Students will be invited to present a poster at the symposium and to give a talk to the symposium attendees and advisory committee.

 Submissions